FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: METHODOLOGY

 \subsubsection{Intra-Group Spatio-Temporal Semantic Propagation}

-As shown in Fig.~\ref{fig:proposed_framework} (d), assuming a sparse interval of $T$, the spatio‑temporal semantic information within each group $\mathcal{G}_a$ (where $a \in [1,T] \cap \mathbb{N}$) is processed by the same module, called the basic feedback module (BFBM).
-The workflow of BFBM is shown in Fig.~\ref{fig:fbm} (a).
-For each group, all frames except the first one undergo two procedures which are feature extraction and feature alignment.
+Although the sparse mechanism is an effective approach for reducing computational cost, simply decreasing the number of propagation steps inevitably undermines the effectiveness of feature propagation.
+Therefore, it is crucial to strengthens the propagation ability within each group.
+To address this, we propose the basic feedback module (BFBM), as illustrated in the Fig.~\ref{fig:fbm} (a).
+For each group, all frames except the first one undergo two procedures which are feature extraction (illustrated in Fig.~\ref{fig:fbm} (b)) and feature alignment (illustrated in Fig.~\ref{fig:fbm} (c)).
 Both procedures are adapted from the pyramid deformable alignment (PDA) module~\cite{ying2025infrared} and are deliberately decoupled in our design to reduce redundant computation.
-Although the first frame is not processed in BFBM apparently, the overall design is compensated by the spatio-temporal semantic feedback strategy described in Section~\ref{sec:sparse_semantic_module}.

-For a PDA~\cite{ying2025infrared} with $L$ layers, as illustrated in Fig.~\ref{fig:fbm} (b), the procedure of feature extraction downsamples the input $L$ times to obtain multi-scale features.
-From shallow to deep layers, $L$ corresponding feature maps of different scales are obtained.
-Then, the procedure of feature alignment presented in Fig.~\ref{fig:fbm} (c) aligns adjacent feature maps, using one as the reference input and the other as the neighbor input.
-Both inputs are processed through $L$ steps.
-Following a recursive pyramid scheme, the alignment proceeds from the $L$-th layer to the first layer in a bottom‑up manner.
-At each level, deformable convolutions \cite{dai2017deformable, huang2019batching} combined with upsampling are applied to register features across different scales.
-After the final ($L$-th) step, the aligned feature output is obtained.